syncfusion-content/wpf-docs/wpf/Pivot-Grid/Display-Options.md

 ---
 layout: post
-title: Display Options | Syncfusion
+title: Display Options in WPF Pivot Grid control | Syncfusion
-description: Support for the PivotComputationInfo to display calculation values in preferred areas of the pivot grid control.
+description: Learn about Display Options support in Syncfusion WPF Pivot Grid control and more.
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# Display Options
+# Display Options in WPF Pivot Grid

 The pivot grid control provides support for the PivotComputationInfo to display calculation values in preferred areas of the pivot grid using the `DisplayOption` property.